Understanding the Occupational Code Assignment (OCA) Process

 What if I have further inquiries?

-For further information on the O*NET-SOC system or to learn about other products or programs related to the O*NET Project, see the O*NET Resource Center at http://www.onetcenter.org/.
-For specific questions on O*NET OnLine or the O*NET Code Connector, email O*NET Customer Service (email@example.com) or write to the National Center for O*NET Development, P. O. Box 27625, Raleigh, North Carolina 27625.
+For further information on the O*NET-SOC system or to learn about other products or programs related to the O*NET Project, see the O*NET Resource Center at https://www.onetcenter.org/.
+For specific questions on O*NET OnLine or the O*NET Code Connector, contact O*NET Customer Service (email@example.com).